Resources

 First Aid Guide: Toothache

-Toothaches can be a nerve-wracking experience.
-However, some quick action can stop things from escalating into a medical emergency.
+Experiencing a toothache can be distressing, but swift action can prevent it from becoming a medical emergency.
+Over-the-counter pain relievers can provide temporary relief.
+Avoid placing any medication directly on the gums, as it can cause irritation.
 Read his article to get to know some best practices regarding first aid for Toothaches (TA).

 First